Career Definition for a Public Welfare Social Worker

 Social and Community Service Manager

 Normally having at least a bachelor's degree in social work, public administration or urban studies, these managers supervise the staff and social service programs that offer various services to the public.
-The BLS reported their annual median wages in 2015 as $63,530 and projected that positions would increase at a faster than average pace of 10% from 2014-2024.
+The BLS reported their annual median wages in 2017 as $64,100 and projected that positions would increase at a much faster than average pace of 18% from 2016-2026.

 Social and Human Service Assistant